knrt10/kubernetes-basicLearning/readme.md

 #### Keeping pods healthy

 One of the main benefits of using Kubernetes is the ability to give it a list of containers and let it keep those containers running somewhere in the cluster.
 You do this by creating a Pod resource and letting Kubernetes pick a worker node for it and run the pod’s containers on that node.
-But what if one of those containers dies?What if all containers of a pod die?
+But what if one of those containers dies?
+What if all containers of a pod die?

 As soon as a pod is scheduled to a node, the Kubelet on that node will run its containers and, from then on, keep them running as long as the pod exists.
 If the container’s main process crashes, the Kubelet will restart the container.
 If your application has a bug that causes it to crash every once in a while, Kubernetes will restart it automatically, so even without doing anything special in the app itself, running the app in Kubernetes automatically gives it the ability to heal itself.